-In the present study, responses from informants that are characterised by common professional experience duration and ranks in an organisation or industry were identified.
-Table 1 tabulates industry practitioners that are identified to explore their perspectives on work skills.
+In the present study, data from people that are centralised to common professional experience duration and ranks in an organisation or industry were identified.
+Table 1 tabulates people or social media users (industry practitioners) who are identified to explore their discourse on work skills.